wrideout/snipPy/README.md

 # snipPy

 ## Summary
-snipPy is a lightweight utility for making the last 30 entries of the system clipboard available for re-use in a simple UI.  snipPy does not support networking of any kind, and the contents of the system clipboard are not saved outside the host device.
+snipPy is a lightweight system tray utility for making the last 30 entries of the system clipboard available for re-use in a simple UI.  snipPy does not support networking of any kind, and the contents of the system clipboard are not saved outside the host device.
 The contents of snipPy are recorded